JustDanMan/DriftMind/QUERY_EXPANSION_FEATURE.md

 ## Overview

 The Query Expansion feature automatically enhances short, vague, or context-poor user queries to improve document search results.
-This two-stage approach first expands queries using AI, then performs enhanced search with the expanded terms.
+This AI-powered approach expands queries intelligently to find more relevant content while maintaining the original intent.

 ## How It Works

+### 1. Query Analysis
-1. **Query Analysis**: Determines if a query needs expansion based on:
+The system determines if a query needs expansion based on:
-   - Query length (configurable, default < 20 characters)
+- **Query length**: Configurable threshold (default: < 20 characters)
-   - Word count (configurable, default ≤ 3 words)
+- **Word count**: Configurable threshold (default: ≤ 3 words)
-   - Presence of vague language ("infos", "was ist", "tell me", etc.)
+- **Vague language detection**: Identifies non-specific terms and phrases

+### 2. AI-Powered Expansion
-2. **AI-Powered Expansion**: Uses GPT-5 Chat to expand queries by:
+Uses GPT-5 to expand queries by:
 - Adding relevant synonyms and related terms
 - Incorporating context from chat history if available
 - Maintaining the original query intent
-   - Generating 1-2 additional search terms
+- Generating 1-3 additional search terms

+### 3. Enhanced Search
-3. **Enhanced Search**: Performs document search using the expanded query for better results
+Performs document search using the expanded query for better results.

 ## Configuration